123diya-coder/expense-tracker/README.md

 ---

+---

 ## 🔗 Related Projects

 Check out more of my work:

 - [💸 Expense Tracker CLI](https://github.com/123diya-coder/expense-tracker) – A sleek CLI tool to track expenses using Python.
-- [🐍 Python Mini Project](https://github.com/123diya-coder/python-mini-project) – A small but effective Python project for practice.
+- [🐍 Python Project](https://github.com/123diya-coder/python-project) – A neat Python project for practice and learning.

-Give it a ⭐ on GitHub

-Share with your coding friends

-Follow for more projects 💫